Castel Sant’Angelo tickets

 During this two-hour guided tour of Castel Sant’Angelo, a local guide takes you around the attraction.

-The fast track entry that is part of this ticket ensures you don’t waste time waiting in the queues.
+The fast-track entry of this ticket ensures you don’t waste time waiting in the queues.

 The group is limited to 20 visitors, and all get a headset to hear the guide well.

-After seeing all the exhibits in the castle, you go up to the terrace to take in panoramic views of the city.
+After seeing all the exhibits in the castle, you go up to the terrace to take panoramic city views.

-The guided tour starts at 10 am and 3 pm.
+The guided tour starts at 10 am.
+3 pm, and 5 pm.

 During the summer months, cruises along the Tiber river are pretty popular among tourists.
 These cruises sail off from Castel Sant’Angelo pier.